 On weekdays, meal delivery volunteers use their own cars and gas to bring hot meals to homebound individuals in the community.
-Delivery generally takes about 1½ hours.
+Delivery generally takes about 2 hours.
 Volunteers can deliver as often as their schedules allow.
 Corporate and group routes are also available.
 Current, valid driver’s license and auto insurance are required to deliver meals for Edmond Mobile Meals.
 Volunteer drivers must be 18 years old to deliver meals on their own.
 Children and teens under 18 are always welcome to ride along with an adult.

 When you arrive at Edmond Mobile Meals:

 - Arrive between 10:30-11:00 am and park on the West side of the building.
 We do not want meals sent out before 10:30 am because meal recipients often are not ready to eat if it is before 10:45am.
 Food safety is our top priority so we cannot let recipients leave their meals at room temperature.

 - Read over your route sheet for changes or special instructions.
 Do not assume that the same people are on your route each time you deliver.